Sequoia Voting Systems (Dominion)

 A Voter Demo Edge without VVPAT from York County PA

-– Precinct election results stored on DRE Results Cartridges and optical scan memory packs are not effectively protected against tampering.
-A poll worker with physical access to a Results Cartridge or MemoryPack before results are counted (e. g. when returning results to the county elections board) can change recorded votes, and, in some cases, can introduce spurious results for other precincts.
+- Precinct election results stored on DRE Results Cartridges and optical scan memory packs are not effectively protected against tampering.
+A poll worker with physical access to a Results Cartridge or MemoryPack before results are counted (e.g. when returning results to the county elections board) can change recorded votes, and, in some cases, can introduce spurious results for other precincts.
 Under some conditions, a corrupted Results Cartridge may be able to cause damage to the WinEDS system itself when it is loaded for vote counting.

 - The safeguards against introduction of corrupt ﬁrmware into the precinct voting hardware are largely ineffective.
 An individual with even brief access to polling station hardware can tamper with installed ﬁrmware in a way that causes votes and paper trails to be recorded incorrectly, security logs to be corrupted, or ballots to be presented to voters incorrectly.
 Under some conﬁgurations and conditions, corrupt ﬁrmware may be able to be spread virally from compromised hardware and may persist across more than one election.

 Cryptography Many of the security features of the Sequoia system, particularly those that protect the integrity of precinct results, employ cryptography.
-Unfortunately, in every case we examined the cryptography is easily circumvented.
+Unfortunately, in every case examined, the cryptography is easily circumvented.
 Many cryptographic functions are implemented incorrectly, based on weak algorithms with known ﬂaws, or used in an ineffective or insecure manner.
 Of particular concern is the fact that virtually all cryptographic key material is permanently hardcoded in the system (and is apparently identical in all Sequoia hardware shipped to different jurisdictions).
 This means that an individual who gains temporary access to similar hardware (inside California or elsewhere) can extract and obtain the secret cryptographic keys that protect elections in every jurisdiction that uses the system.

 Access Control The access control and other computer security mechanisms that protect against unauthorized use of central vote counting computers and polling place equipment are easily circumvented.
-In particular, the security features and audit logs in the WinEDS back-end system (used for ballot preparation, voting machine conﬁguration, absentee ballot processing, and post-election vote counting) are largely ineffective against tampering by insider attackers who gain access to WinEDS computers or to the network to which the WinEDS computers are attached.
+In particular, the security features and audit logs in the WinEDS back end system (used for ballot preparation, voting machine conﬁguration, absentee ballot processing, and post-election vote counting) are largely ineffective against tampering by insider attackers who gain access to WinEDS computers or to the network to which the WinEDS computers are attached.

 Software Engineering The software suffers from numerous programming errors, many of which have a high potential to introduce or exacerbate security weaknesses.
 These include buffer overﬂows, format string vulnerabilities, and type mismatch errors.
 In general, the software does not reﬂect defensive software engineering practices normally associated with high-assurance critical systems.
-There are many instances of poor or absent error and exception handling, and several cases where the software behavior does not match the comments and documentation.
-Some of these problems lead to potentially exploitable vulnerabilities that we identiﬁed, but even where there may not be an obvious vulnerability identiﬁed, the presence of such errors reduces our overall conﬁdence in the soundness of the system as a whole.
+There are many instances of poor or absent error and exception handling, and several cases in which the software behavior does not match the comments and documentation.
+Some of these problems lead to potentially exploitable vulnerabilities that were identiﬁed, but even where there may not be an obvious vulnerability identiﬁed, the presence of such errors reduces our overall conﬁdence in the soundness of the system as a whole.

 Sequoia was involved with voting systems for more than 100 years.
 At the end of the 19th century, Sequoia invented the lever-action mechanical voting system.
 Many machines of this type are still used today in some U.S. jurisdictions.
 In the 1980s Sequoia was bought by Jefferson Smurfit, an Irish printing conglomerate which in turn sold it to De La Rue, a British currency paper printing and security company.
 After losing money for several years, on March 8, 2005, Sequoia was acquired by Smartmatic, a multi-national technology company which had developed advanced election systems, voting machines included.
-In November 2007, following a verdict by the CFIUS, Smartmatic was ordered to sell Sequoia, which it did to its Sequoia managers having U.S. citizenship.
+In November 2007, following a verdict by the CFIUS, Smartmatic was ordered to sell Sequoia, which it did to its Sequoia managers with U.S. citizenship.
 Sequoia Voting Systems was acquired by Denver-based Dominion Voting Systems on June 4, 2010.